Introducing the new Hyundai Kona Hybrid & Electric

 With an impressive all-electric driving range of up to 300 miles the Kona Electric is one of the most convincing all-round electric cars you can buy.

-Being the fastest-accelerating model in the Kona range, the 0 to 62mph time is just 7.9 seconds, the Kona Electric delivers a surprisingly exhilarating driving experience thanks to the electric motor providing 100 percent torque instantly to the wheels.
+With the notorious 0 to 62mph sprint taking just 7.9 seconds, the Kona Electric delivers a surprisingly exhilarating driving experience thanks to the electric motor providing 100 percent torque instantly to the wheels.

 Seeing as the Kona Electric is fully-electric it requires plugging-in to charge either the 39.2 or 64kWh battery, depending on model.
 Rapid chargers at 100kWh, located at public charging stations, can charge the 64kWh battery from 10 to 80 percent capacity in just 47 minutes.